sapcc/kubernikus/docs/guide/common_addons.md

 The private registry runs as a Pod in your cluster.
 A proxy on each node is exposing a port onto the node (via a hostPort), which Docker accepts as "secure", since it is accessed by localhost.

 ### Create a persisten volume claim
 There is already a default storageClass and your cluster knows that storage exists.
 You just have to create a persistent volume claim to claim the storage.
+Adjust the storage size as needed.

 ```
 kind: PersistentVolumeClaim